 A responsive website isn’t enough to remain competitive in light of those figures.
 To be relevant, you need an app.
 And not just any app—you need an app that will reach the right people, at the right time and in the right place—you must have a mobile app that caters to your audience’s needs and wants.
 But how do you know what those needs and wants are?

-Analytics, in a nutshell
+Analytics for mobile apps, in a nutshell

 Metrics and big demographic datasets are vital clues to understanding any audience.
 Luckily, hardly any non-governmental sector has access to the powerful wealth of demographic information available to publishers.
 Traditionally this includes data verticals like income, location, age, and gender—quantitative metrics gained from surveying your subscription base (and if you aren’t collecting this information from your subscribers by now, you should be).
 In the digital arena, publishers amass massive data sets that track pageviews, impressions, shares and clicks.